AMR-21/Weather-Journal-App/README.md

 Run server.js from node.js terminal and enjoy!

-**Do not forget to install dependencies from npm
+**Do not forget to install dependencies from npm (express, body-parser, cors)